 Eunice has a commendable track record on Feminist and Transformational Leadership Development, Strategic Planning, Research, Advocacy and Movement Building.
 She has also actively engaged in influencing the following critical policy processes including: Sustainable Development Goals; the Commission on the Status of Women, the Maputo Protocol on Women’s Rights, the Development Effectiveness Agenda and Financing for Development.

-She has worked as the head of policy and civil society strengthening at the Uganda National NGO Forum for the last 5 years successfully coordinating civil society to engage with multi-sector development processes such as the National Development Plan (NDP) and Vision 2040; the budget process and the Post 2015 Development Agenda.
-She also headed the department of policy and advocacy at the Uganda Law Society from 2006-2010.
-She has been a research fellow with Advocates Coalition for Development and Environment from 2004-2006.
+Eunice previously worked as the Team Leader Policy and Civil Society Strengthening at the Uganda National NGO Forum successfully coordinating civil society to engage with multi-sector development processes such as the National Development Plan (NDP) and Vision 2040; the budget process and the Post 2015 Development Agenda.
+She also headed the department of policy and advocacy at the Uganda Law Society from 2006-2010 was a research fellow with Advocates Coalition for Development and Environment from 2004-2006.

-Eunice possesses a Bachelors Degree in Law from University of Dar es Salaam (Tanzania) and a Masters in Business Administration majoring in public policy analysis from the University of Birmingham (United Kingdom) with several other professional trainings in the areas of human rights, good governance and accountability.
+Eunice possesses a Bachelor’s Degree in Law from University of Dar es Salaam (Tanzania) and a Masters in Business Administration majoring in public policy analysis from the University of Birmingham (United Kingdom) with several other professional trainings in the feminist leadership, human rights, good governance and social accountability.